cerebrusinc/frenchmaid/README.md

 ## v0.1.1

 Minor patch to codebase; Issue on linux machines fixed with directory name post pycache delete.
-The package no longer display the root directory's full absolute path (e.g Documents/example-app), but rather just the root directory's name (e.g example-app) on linux machines.
+The package no longer displays the root directory's full absolute path (e.g Documents/example-app), but rather just the root directory's name (e.g example-app) on linux machines.

 ## v0.1.0